kf03w5t5741l/jenkins-demo/README.md

 ### Jenkins source code management steps
 Under the header `Source Code Management`, enter the URL of your git repository.
 Decide if you would like to deploy from `master` or other branches in your repo.

+### Jenkins build triggers
+Check `Build whenever a SNAPSHOT dependency is built`.

+Check `Poll SCM` and enter `* * * * *` under `Schedule`.
+This tells Jenkins to check for updates to the chosen git branch(es) every minute.
+You can find out more about scheduling tasks at specific time intervals in the documentation for the Linux `cron` system.

 ### Jenkins pre-build  steps
 Add the following shell command as a pre-build step: